keang/keang.github.io/_posts/2023-12-21-rust-extension.markdown

 }
 ```
 The above would panic (raise a runtime error) if the method `deserialize` didn't succeed.
-I suppose it still takes judgement and discipline to implement all the erorr handling upfront.
+I suppose it still takes judgment and discipline to implement all the error handling up front.

-There is also an idiamatic way of bubbling up the error so the caller handle the error instead:
+There is also an idiomatic way of bubbling up the error so the caller handle the error instead:
 ```rust
 impl job {
     pub fn new(kw: RHash) -> Result<Self, magnus::error::Error> {